Wednesday, December 31, 2025

 The Silent Night

-Evening falls.
-It is Christmas Eve.
+Evening fell.
+Christmas Eve.

-I choose the hotel room.
+I chose the hotel room.

 It would be so good if I were sharing this view with someone.

-Not just friends, not just family.
+Not just friends.
+Not just family.
 But a partner.
 The love of my life.

-Reflection: The Empty Chair
+Christmas Eve Reflection: The Empty Chair

 Christmas is a magnifying glass.
 When you are with family, it magnifies the love.
 When you are alone, it magnifies the silence.